 But if you've installed a single pole switch, following this guide should be easy.
 This guide will teach you how to wire a 3-way switch through a step-by-step process.

 What is a 3-Way Switch?

-A switch that has three screw terminals for electrification connections and allows for a light fixture to be controlled from two different locations.
+A switch that has three screw terminals for electrification connections and allows for a light fixture to be controlled by two light switches from two different locations.

 How do You Wire a 3-Way Switch?

-With a 3-way switch, there is an extra wire called the traveler because it joins two switches with each other.
+With 3-way switch wiring, there is an extra wire called the traveler because it joins two switches with each other.
 Identifying the correct wires will ensure the you follow the below steps correctly.

 1. Turn Off The Power At Circuit Panel

-Go to the power circuit at your home and turn off the lower for the particular breaker where the 3-way switch is placed.
+Go to the electrical panel in your home and turn off the power for the particular breaker where the 3-way wall switch is placed.
 If you're electrical box isn't labeled, you may have to find the correct breaker by trial and error.

-Open up the switch plate by removing the screws and checking the last switch.
-Also, lose up the fasteners that are keeping the control in place.
+Remove the cover plate from the first switch box by removing the screws and checking the last switch.
+Next, loosen up the fasteners that are holding the actual switch in place.
 Carefully pull the switch from the hole.